nosense-but-fun/key-eye-moon-oil/docs/project_description.md

 2. Will your code pass a code review?
 We don't care, we don't do those.
 3. Is your feature useful?
 It better not be.

-## In Conclusion
+## Conclusion

-If you've read this far, you're already taking this too seriously.
-Stop that.

-KEMO Collection: Because sometimes you just need a place to put that weird code experiment that doesn't deserve its own repo.
+Eyro Collection: Because sometimes you just need a place to put that weird code experiment that doesn't deserve its own repo.

-_Remember: Every time you expect this project to make sense, the KEMO middle finger points at you._
+_Remember: Every time you expect this project to make sense, the Eyro middle finger points at you._